How to select the best applicants for your remote job opening

-Start with the ones which I call “dust”, those who just didn’t get what the job is all about or they look like professional fakes.
+Start with the ones which I call “dust,” those who didn’t get what the job is all about or they look like professional fakes.
 Reject these promptly but politely.
 A nice quick email will do.
 Then move on to those who look at least a bit promising.
 Filter out those, who complies with the basic needs: their skills match your criteria.
-Remember, you are looking for someone for the long-term so having skills to do the job is a must but even more importantly, you need to work with them for a very long time hopefully, so the cultural fit is even more important than skills.
-Consider skills and capabilities as the basic line of requirements – it doesn’t get the candidate anywhere yet, just to the front of the door.
+Remember, you are looking for someone for the long-term so having skills to do the job is a must, but even more importantly, you need to work with them for a very long time hopefully, so the cultural fit is even more important than skills.
+Consider skills and capabilities as the primary line of requirements – it doesn’t get the candidate anywhere yet, just to the front of the door.

 Look for the five essential elements and test them out:

 Expert communicators.
-In a traditional office you have a kitchen where all the conversations are going, also it is easy to tap someone and grab a bite outside and talk.
+In a traditional office you have a kitchen where all the conversations are going; also it is easy to tap someone and grab a bite outside and talk.
 In remote working, there are no such things – however, there are some supplements to these habits.
 You have to look for those who are experts in written communication.
-Anyone who’s oversharing everything in writing but still manages to stay sharp and on-point is great.
+Anyone who’s oversharing everything in writing but still manages to stay sharp and on-point is excellent.
 Look for someone who thinks “what’s not written down, doesn’t exist.”
-Having a slight graphomania is better than having zero communication.
+Having slight graphomania is better than having zero communication.
 You don’t want to work with someone remotely who communicates in 3-words sentences only.

 Natural born project manager.
 Even if the job is not about project management.
 Your best candidate has to be able to prioritize tasks and has to do it independently.
-There’s no office where you can just walk onto someone and ask: what’s up.
+There’s no office where you can walk onto someone and ask: what’s up.
 Due to timezones and work-from-home issues, there might be hourly lags between feedbacks on inquiries – there’s no time for always debriefing and re-briefing.
-Your candidate has to have basic project management skills or they can’t survive in a remote working environment.
+Your candidate has to have basic project management skills, or they can’t survive in a remote working environment.

 Trust your first impression.
 I know it sounds harsh, but this matters.
-If someone walks into your office to a job interview, you always have a first impression.
-Sometimes they can talk themselves out from it and assure you, they are worth your time.
-In remote hiring, you have the same issues but this time, your candidate is super transparent.
-You can look up online, you can do a background check, you can check the credentials, you can surf and peek into their lives.
-Most of them are public and there is nothing wrong with doing a background check.
+If someone walks into your office for a job interview, you always have a first impression.
+Sometimes they can talk themselves out from it and assure you, and they are worth your time.
+In remote hiring, you have the same issues, but this time, your candidate is super transparent.
+You can look up online, and you can do a background check, you can check the credentials, you can surf and peek into their lives.
+Most of them are public, and there is nothing wrong with doing a background check.
 If something looks fishy, don’t even bother to move on with them.
-Trust your gut and only hire someone who you trust.
+Trust your gut and only hire someone whom you trust.

 Let’s say you narrowed them further to a small selection.
 No matter what job you are onto or what stage your business is, your next step is to get a first screening interview with the top candidates.
 These interviews are one-on-one interviews.
 The goal of these interviews are the same: check how the candidate communicates and how the chemistry works for you.
 Here, little things matter.
-Pay very special attention to how the candidates communicate during the process, before, during and after the interview.
+Pay extraordinary attention to how the candidates communicate during the process, before, during and after the interview.